 The typical Heaterstat has been factory-calibrated to the resistance of your heater at the desired control temperature.
-Depending upon your application, you may not have to change the setpoint.
+Depending upon your application, you may not have to change the set point.

-The accuracy of the setpoint, as received from the factory, depends to a large degree on the resistance tolerance of the heater.
+The accuracy of the set point, as received from the factory, depends to a large degree on the resistance tolerance of the heater.
 A typical tolerance is $\pm 10\%$ for a Thermofoil etched-foil heater, and $\pm 2\%$ for a Minco wire heater.
-A 40 Ω heater will have a $\forall 4 \Omega$ tolerance, that equates to a $\forall 20^{\circ}$ C error for a Balco heating element.
-Tighter tolerances will improve accuracy and interchangeability, but at increased cost.
+A $40~\Omega$ heater will have a $\pm 4~\Omega$ tolerance, that equates to a $\pm 20^{-}\text{C}$ error for a balco heating element.
+Tighter tolerances will improve accuracy and interchangeability, but at an increased cost.
 When close calibration is essential, Minco can calibrate heaters and controllers in matched sets.
-In this case, it is important to connect the heater leads directly to the leads or pins or as close as is practical.
-This will minimize errors due to extension leadwire or circuit traces.
+In this case, it is important to connect the heater leads directly to the Heaterstat leads or pins, or as close as is practical.
+Additional extension leadwire or circuit traces will add error.